 Introduction

-The age-old debate between lump charcoal and briquettes has left many barbecue enthusiasts stumped, with each side swearing by their preferred fuel type.
+The age-old debate between lump charcoal and briquettes has stumped many barbecue enthusiasts, with each side swearing by their preferred fuel type.
 With the grilling season upon us, it’s the perfect time to explore the differences between these two forms of charcoal, to help you make an informed decision for your next cookout.

-In this article, we will delve into the key differences between lump charcoal and briquettes, including their production, composition, burn characteristics, and impact on flavor, so that you can choose the right fuel for your next BBQ.
+In this article, we will delve into the key differences between lump charcoal and briquettes, including their production, composition, burn characteristics, and flavor impact so that you can choose the right fuel for your next BBQ.

 Production and Composition